Haysk/Transcendence/README.md

 ## Security

-- Any password stored must be hashed, use a strong password hashing algorithm
+- Any password stored must be hashed

+Use a strong password hashing algorithm

 - The website must be protected against SQL injection